OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 as nice as Ofu!

-Plan on spending at least one night in Pago Pago, the flight to the Manu'a Islands usually leaves in the late morning or early afternoon and takes about 25 minutes to reach Ofu Island.
+Plan on spending at least one night in Pago Pago.
+Flights to the Manu'a Islands usually leave in the morning or early afternoon and take about 25 minutes to reach Ofu Island, 30 minutes to Ta'u.

 HOW DO I GET FROM [MY HOME COUNTRY] TO AMERICAN SAMOA?